Ahsan-Ra2a/Object-Detection/README.md

 ---

 ## 📷 Sample Output
-  check uploaded video is the sample of the program
+- uplaoded video is the exmaple ouput window of program
 ---

 ## 📌 Notes